nstarke/raspberrypi4-bootloader-analysis/README.md

 # How?

-Some of the `STRING` and `XREF` annotations in the `*.map.txt` files that are invalid.
+Some of the `STRING` and `XREF` annotations in the `*.map.txt` files are invalid.
 Feel free to remove some of those from the results if you want and submit a PR.
 Also if you could update the scripts to ensure that a given false positive will not happen again, that would be swell.

 Also, please do not create issues saying some part of my annotations are incorrect.
 If you **know** they are incorrect and it bothers you enough to want to create an issue, please just submit a pull request fixing the annotation.